 Price vs. Quality = Value

-A portable massage table is an investment in your practice.
-You want to be certain that the portable massage table you are purchasing will be functional for years to come, but will also fit into your budget.
-By investigating the price versus the quality of the massage table, you can determine its value.
+A massage table is an investment in your practice.
+You want to be certain that the table you are purchasing will be functional for years to come, but will also fit into your budget.
+By investigating the price versus the quality of the table, you can determine its value.
 You don’t necessarily want to buy the cheapest portable massage table on the market, because you may find that it falls apart in a matter of months under professional use, and your investment has been wasted.
-There are plenty of massage tables that are easy to repair and clean, are made of high quality materials, and are very durable, available for a reasonable price.
+There are plenty of professional massage tables available that are easy to clean and repair, are made of high quality materials, and are very durable, available for a reasonable price.

 Body Mechanics and Therapist Convenience

-One thing you need to consider when buying your portable massage table is how easy it will be for you to adjust.
-If you are a massage therapist or massage student that work on a diverse clientele, you may need a massage table that is easily adjustable for height.
-You may also want to choose a portable massage table that is wider or narrower depending on your height (the shorter you are, the harder it will be to reach across a wide table).
-You want to find a massage table that will fit your body and cater to a variety of different heights for optimal massage therapist convenience and body mechanics.
+One thing you need to consider when buying your portable massage tables is how easy it will be for you to adjust.
+If you are a massage therapist or massage student that work on a diverse clientele, you may need a table you can easily adjust the height.
+You may also want choosing a massage table that is wider or narrower depending on your height (the shorter you are, the harder it will be to reach across a wide table).
+You want to find a best massage massage table that will fit your body and cater to a variety of different heights for optimal massage therapist convenience and body mechanics.

-There are many different kinds of padding offered by different manufacturers to accommodate client comfort.
+There are many different kinds of padding offered by different manufacturers to accommodate clients comfort.
 Be certain to consider both functionality and comfort for you clients.
-Some super lightweight massage tables may only have a thin layer of foam, while other massage tables may have multiple materials used in tandem to pad the massage table.
+Some super light weight massage tables may only have a thin layer of foam, while other massage tables may have multiple materials used in tandem to pad the massage table.
 Some modalities require a harder surface (sports, structural integration, etc.) while other modalities work better on a very soft surface (spa work, Swedish, etc.).
-You also want to consider the longevity of the foam: thinner foam will break down more quickly than thicker padding, and this can have an effect on the value of your massage table over time.
+You also want to consider the longevity of the foam.
+Thinner foam will break down more quickly than thicker padding, and this can have an effect on the value of your table over time.

 You need to consider what massage table accessories you will need for the type of massage you practice and the demographic to which you cater.
 For example, will you need special massage bolstering for pregnancy massage?
 Do you need massage table extenders for larger clients?
-Do you want a face rest?
+Want a face rest?
 Do you need a massage table cart to facilitate transportability?
-Massage table packages often offer basic massage table accessories (adjustable face rest, carrying case, etc.), to help the beginning massage therapist to establish themself.
+Massage table packages often offer basic accessories (adjustable face cradle, carrying case, etc.), to help the beginning massage therapist to establish themself.
 You may also want massage table linens, a table warmer, or a fleece pad.

-You need to assess how mobile you think you will be with your portable massage table: where you will work and how often you think you may be moving your practice to different locations.
+You need to assess how mobile you think you will be with your massage tables: where you will work and how often you think you may be moving your practice to different locations.
 One good way to determine how mobile you will be with your massage table is to imagine yourself carrying it up a flight of stairs.
-For example, if you do outcall massage you may have to carry your massage table up stairs, and might therefore want a lightweight portable massage table.
+For example, if you do outcall massage you may have to carry your massage table up stairs, and might therefore want a light weight table.
 If you aren’t going to be moving your massage table often, you might want to consider a stationary or lift table.